aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/autofit-rows-and-columns/autofit-rows-for-merged-cells/_index.md

 // Ignore merged cells.
 options4.setAutoFitMergedCellsType(AsposeCells.AutoFitMergedCellsType.None);

-// Autofit rows in the sheet (not including the merged cells) sheet4.autoFitRows(options4);
+// AutoFit rows in the sheet (not including the merged cells) sheet4.autoFitRows(options4);

 // Save the Excel file